Unusual Resolutions Can Cause Lens to Crash

 If the program has already crashed, please try restarting it and adjusting the resolution in the settings.

-We sincerely apologize for the inconvenience this may have caused.
-Our development team is actively working to fix this issue and will improve resolution compatibility in the next release.
 Once the update is available, you will be able to freely select any resolution without worrying about program crashes.